bi-sdal/workshop/training/100-datatable/README.md

     ## 5: East Riding of Yorkshire E06000011 53.91834 -0.4599795   6
     ## 6: East Riding of Yorkshire E06000011 53.91854 -0.4399180   6

-### How to order variables in ascending or descending order (note use of "-" to connote descending order)
+### Order variables in ascending or descending order (note use of "-" to connote descending order)

 ``` r
 #ordering columns